-It’s Father’s Day in Manchester and the North this weekend, in other places too, but that’s none of our concern.
+Father’s Day 2019 falls on Sunday 16th of June in Manchester and the North, in other places too, but that’s none of our concern.
 Have you already got your gift nicely wrapped and reservations made?
 Of course not, that’s why you’re here.

 Resist the last minute urge to climb the escalator upward to Marks & Spencer’s men’s section.
 Do not reach for the credit card and start desperately tapping away on Amazon.
 No new ties, no pairs of Pringle socks and for God’s sake, not one more novelty mug.

-Get out and about and spend some quality time with the Old Man.
+Get out and about and spend some quality time with the Old Man this Father’s Day.

 Here are our picks

 Bundobust Manchester, 61 Piccadilly, Manchester, M1 2AG - Visit now

 Last year we recommended Manchester House for the perfect Father’s Day meal, and, while we’re sure you enjoyed the shamelessly extravagant experience, maybe you’re looking for something a little more wallet-friendly this year?

 No probs.
 How about that crazy vegetarian curry place which you’ve heard so much about?
 Seriously, leave those preconceptions at the door, nay-sayers, Bundobust is something special.